J. D. Roberts: College career

-Coaching
+Coaching career

-Roberts was chosen in the 17th round (195th overall) of the 1954 NFL Draft by the Green Bay Packers.
+Roberts was chosen in the 17th round (195th overall) of the 1954 NFL draft by the Green Bay Packers.
 However, he never played in a regular season NFL game.
 He served as a lieutenant in the United States Marine Corps and played for the Quantico Marines football team in 1955.
 A leg injury in 1956 ended his playing career and he instead served as an assistant to Quantico head coach Hal Harwood.

 After leaving the Marines, Roberts served as an assistant football coach at the University of Denver, University of Oklahoma, the U.S. Naval Academy, Auburn University, and the University of Houston.
 In 1967 he became a scout and linebackers coach for the New Orleans Saints.
 He then served as head coach of the Saints' Atlantic Coast Football League affiliate, the Richmond Roadrunners until he was hired to coach the Saints.

 Roberts was hired by Saints owner John Mecom on November 3, 1970, replacing Tom Fears after New Orleans began 1970 with a 1–5–1 record.
 His first game came five days later at Tulane Stadium against the Detroit Lions.
 The Saints won 19–17 when Tom Dempsey kicked a 63 yd field goal, a record which broke the previous NFL mark by seven yards.
-Dempsey's record was tied by Jason Elam of the Denver Broncos in 1998, Sebastian Janikowski of the Oakland Raiders in 2011, and David Akers of the San Francisco 49ers in 2012, but nobody had bettered the mark until December 8, 2013 when Matt Prater of the Denver Broncos successfully made a 64 yd field goal.
+Dempsey's record was tied by Jason Elam of the Denver Broncos in 1998, Sebastian Janikowski of the Oakland Raiders in 2011, and David Akers of the San Francisco 49ers in 2012, but nobody had bettered the mark until December 8, 2013, when Matt Prater of the Denver Broncos successfully made a 64 yd field goal.

 The Saints' success did not carry over following Dempsey's miracle kick.
 A 21–10 loss the next week to the Miami Dolphins started a six-game losing streak which left the Saints with a 2–11–1 mark for the season.

-With the second pick in the 1971 NFL Draft, Roberts and Mecom selected Ole Miss quarterback Archie Manning, who became the cornerstone for the woebegone franchise for the next decade.
+With the second pick in the 1971 NFL draft, Roberts and Mecom selected Ole Miss quarterback Archie Manning, who became the cornerstone for the woebegone franchise for the next decade.
 In Manning's first NFL game, his two-yard touchdown run on the game's final play gave the Saints a 24–20 victory over the Los Angeles Rams, the same team which defeated the Saints in the franchise's first game in 1967.
 Four weeks later, the Saints stunned the eventual Super Bowl champion Dallas Cowboys 24–14, but New Orleans finished the season 4–8–2.

 New Orleans regressed sharply in 1972, falling back to 2–11–1, and Roberts was fired shortly after a 31–6 preseason loss to the New England Patriots on August 25, 1973.